New year, new California laws: Here are a few that go into effect Jan. 1

 Catalytic converter theft has spiked dramatically in recent years.

-In 2020, catalytic converter theft claims jumped to 14,433, a 325% increase in a single year, National Insurance Crime Bureau.
+In 2020, catalytic converter theft claims jumped to 14,433, a 325% increase in a single year, according to the National Insurance Crime Bureau.

-California accounts for disproportionate amount of claims, according to the bureau.
+California accounts for a disproportionate number of claims, according to the bureau.
 In 2021, the state reported roughly 37% of catalytic converter theft claims.

-State lawmakers are trying to slow the rate at which these costly automotive parks are being swiped and sold.
+State lawmakers are trying to slow the rate at which these costly automotive parts are being swiped and sold.

 Senate Bill 1087 prohibits a person from buying a used catalytic converter from anybody other than certain specified sellers.
 There are already laws that specifically list who can sell catalytic converters to recyclers and require those recyclers to keep documentation such as the year, make, model, and copy of the vehicle title from which the catalytic converter was removed.